 5 must-see movies premiering at the 2016 venice film festival

 The Venice Film Festival is hardly a hub for lighthearted, end-of-summer flicks.
-However, this year's line-up looks particularly dramatic in the very best of ways.
+However, this year's lineup looks particularly dramatic in the very best of ways.
 The 73rd incarnation of the oldest (and most prestigious) film festival in the world will be premiering everything from conceptual music documentaries to a "post-apocalyptic cannibal love story" by Ana Lily Amipour, the breakout director of A Girl Walks Home Alone at Night.
 Plus, of course, the debut "serious" feature film from Insta-icon Lily-Rose Depp.
 Here are five features to keep an eye on even if you can't make it to Lido Island between now and mid-September.

 David Lynch The Art Life by Jon Nguyen

 David Lynch has stepped in front of the camera a few times before.
 Next year the legendary director will reprise his role as Regional Bureau Chief Gordon Cole in his own beloved Twin Peaks series, and appear in a new TV show about a remote desert town.
 But before then he's getting the screen treatment in David Lynch The Art Of Life — the third in a series of cinematic portraits examining Lynch's early years and multifarious influences.
 The documentary was shot over four years during more than 20 conversations recorded in Lynch's own home — including at his painting studio in the Hollywood hills.
-"I think every time you do something, like a painting or whatever, you go with ideas and sometimes the past can conjure those ideas and color them, even if they're new ideas, the past colours them," Lynch said about the documentary, in a quote on its Kickstarter campaign page — where it raked in six times its initial funding goal.
+"I think every time you do something, like a painting or whatever, you go with ideas and sometimes the past can conjure those ideas and color them, even if they're new ideas, the past colors them," Lynch said about the documentary, in a quote on its Kickstarter campaign page — where it raked in six times its initial funding goal.

 One More Time with Feeling by Andrew Dominik

 Nick Cave and the Bad Seeds' 16th studio album Skeleton Tree will come with quite the visual accompaniment.
-Director Andrew Dominik's new feature film on the brooding Aussie band will be the first chance fans have to hear the songs when it hits theatres on September 8, the day before the highly anticipated album drops.
-The film was shot in black-and-white, colour, 2D, and 3D, capturing the lush yet unvarnished appeal of the eclectic band.
+Director Andrew Dominik's new feature film on the brooding Aussie band will be the first chance fans have to hear the songs when it hits theaters on September 8, the day before the highly anticipated album drops.
+The film was shot in black-and-white, color, 2D, and 3D, capturing the lush yet unvarnished appeal of the eclectic band.
 It weaves together a filmed performance of the new album with Dominik's own footage and interviews, plus Cave's "intermittent narration and improvised rumination," according to the project's website.

 The Bad Batch by Ana Lily Amipour